Enoch-Hsiao/graphwiz/README.md

 The project is an educational game in which the user is given a graphed equation, and their goal is to come as close to the right equation as possible.
 The lower the score, the better.
 In real-time multiplayer, players have 20 seconds to guess the correct equation.
 The lowest score wins.
 Ties are broken by seconds taken to answer.
 Users see their personal statistics and can see their individual rank in the leaderboard table.
 Users can practice their ability to identify different types of equations and have competitive fun at the same time!

 ## How I built it:
 For front-end, I used HTML/CSS, Javascript, and React.
 I used Firebase and Domain.com for backend and hosting.
 I used Visual Studio Code as my main code editor.
+Overall, I spent the first hour planning the layout (Homepage, Multiplayer page, Singleplayer page and its necessary components), a couple of hours implementing single player, several hours on implementing real-time multiplayer with firebase, and several hours on testing, debugging, and making the UI look as clean and elegant as possible.

 ## Technologies I used:
 - HTML/CSS